 - Company name, Company Acronym, Branding, or Product names

 - Company addresses, locations

 The custom list is combined with the global banned list, and when a user selects a password, it is validated against these lists, enforcing a stronger password selection.

-Azure AD Password Protection is a supplement to your existing on-premises Active Directory Domain Services (AD DS) password policies, not a replacement.
+Entra ID Password Protection is a supplement to your existing on-premises Entra ID Domain Services password policies, not a replacement.
 It's important to note that despite the fact that Microsoft branded this with “Azure,” you can implement these features and integrate them with your on-premises environment.
 Users won’t feel the enforcement of the new policy until their password change cycle.
 With user education and a password manager, end users will be on their way to creating strong passwords that would make any IT professional proud.
 To set up, the proxy service and agents are installed within the on-premises environment with an agent on each Domain Controller (DC).

-Azure AD Password Protection with a custom banned password list for cloud and on-premises synchronization from AD DS requires Azure AD Premium P1 or P2.
-Cloud-only environments can use the Azure AD Password Protection with a global banned password list with no customization for free.
+Entra ID Password Protection with a custom banned password list for cloud and on-premises synchronization from Domain Services requires Entra ID Premium P1 or P2.
+Cloud-only environments can use the Entra ID Password Protection with a global banned password list with no customization for free.

-If your organization already owns Azure AD Premium P1 or P2 to support your MFA implementation or as part of your M365 bundle, we encourage you to maximize your licensing investment by implementing Azure AD Password Protection.
+If your organization already owns Entra ID Premium P1 or P2 to support your MFA implementation or as part of your M365 bundle, we encourage you to maximize your licensing investment by implementing Entra ID Password Protection.